Vern Den Herder

-Vern Wayne Den Herder (born November 28, 1948) is a former American football player who played 12 seasons for the Miami Dolphins of the National Football League (NFL).
+Vern Wayne Den Herder (born November 28, 1948) is an American former professional football player who was a defensive end for 12 seasons with the Miami Dolphins of the National Football League (NFL).
 He played in three Super Bowls for the Dolphins.
+He played college football for the Central College Dutch.
 In 1996, he was selected to the College Football Hall of Fame.

-High school career
+Early life

 Den Herder attended high school in Sioux Center, Iowa.
 There was no football team his first two years but he was a star in his junior and senior seasons.
 He was a star in basketball and added football his last two years.

 College career

 Den Herder chose Central College in Pella, Iowa, because of its reputation for education in sciences and its affiliation with the Reformed Church in America.
 He was graduated cum laude with a major in chemistry.
 At 6 ft 6 in in height, he was the starting center on Central's basketball team for four years and set the school scoring record.
 He played defensive end in football.
 CBS anchorman Harry Smith was a teammate.

 Den Herder made All-Iowa Conference in 1968, 1969, and 1970.
 In 1970, his senior season, he was team captain, Iowa Conference MVP, and was named All-America, college division, by the NAIA, the Football Coaches Association, and the Associated Press.
 Furthermore, he was coached by the late Ron Schipper, himself a College Football Hall of Famer, at Central Iowa.